SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/exercises-first-steps-in-coding/triangle-of-stars.md

-# Problem: A Triangle Made Out of 55 Stars
+# Problem: A Triangle Made of 55 Stars

-Write a C\# console program that **prints a triangle made out of 55 stars** on 10 rows:
+Write a C\# console program that **prints a triangle made of 55 stars** on 10 rows:

 ```
 *